What is SWOT and How To Do a SWOT Analysis

-A SWOT analysis is something that many companies will conduct when doing product research, marketing research or just looking for general business practices improvements.
+A SWOT analysis is something that many companies will conduct when doing product research, research for marketing and branding, or just looking for general business practices improvements.
 It is a strategic planning technique that takes time, analyzation and statistics to determine measurable courses of action to take from the reporting.

 A marketing SWOT analysis could be used for a variety of purposes.
 It could be used to analyze advertising campaigns, digital marketing techniques, public relations, product improvement and much more.
 If your company wants to improve its marketing techniques and practices, a SWOT analysis is one of the first steps to get started in the right direction.

 Strength is an internal factor that your company has.
 These are the capabilities and resources that your business possesses to give you a competitive advantage.
 It is important to be aware of these so that you can continue to capitalize on what you are good at and continue to be profitable.
 Examples within a marketing SWOT analysis are brand name recognition, brand loyalty, proven customer bases, superior packaging and optimized website content.

 Determining a strength within marketing can be difficult.
 It depends on what your overall analysis is targeting.
 If you are conducting a SWOT for digital marketing, you may utilize Google Analytics and report on those metrics to find strengths.
 Other areas could include comparing your company data to the industry average and determining if it is above par.